 Now you have a better understanding of the basics, let's break it down a little more for you.

-The modern design came after a long period of highly decorated and fancy home design that held high favor at the end of the 19th century.
+The modern design came after a long period of highly decorated and ornate home design that held high favor at the end of the 19th century.
 At the time, eclecticism, Victorian, and Edwardian style were the lay of the land and architects felt the need to go against these traditions.

-Modernists created homes that didn't have that ornate flare that homes of that time were so used to.
+Modernist architecture emerged in the 20th century and created homes that didn't have that ornate flare that homes of that time were so used to.
 Instead, the homes had open floor plans, asymmetry, and huge panels of windows or glass walls.

 They wanted to create a simple home that was also highly functional.
 They left out anything unnecessary.